AntonGrn/hybrid-encryption/README.md

 ## COMPLEMENT WITH:
 - Key store
-- Certificates and digitial signatures
+- Certificate and digitial signatures